-Hello, my name is Amy and I’m an “approva, addict,” recovering with the occasional relapse.
+Hello, my name is April, and I’m an “approval addict,” recovering with the occasional relapse.

 I am, for example, a recovering “performer.”
 In other words, I chased “gold stars” to get people to like me.
 A lot of women are “helpers.”
 They swoop in to save the day, never saying no to a request for help.
-“Chameleons” are shape shifters.
-They change what they say, how they dress, even the inflection of their voice depending on the company.
-In my work I’ve actually identified eight different “approval seeking” personality types.
+“Chameleons” are shapeshifters.
+They change what they say, how they dress, and even the inflection of their voice depending on the company.
+In my work, I’ve actually identified eight different “approval seeking” personality types.

 I was living in a self-imposed prison.
 Even though I wanted desperately to belong, to be loved, to feel safe in the world…I was trying to be someone I wasn’t, so anxiety was my only real companion.

-The gold stars I was chasing were leading me away from the life I really wanted.
+The gold stars I was chasing led me away from the life I really wanted.
 I was trying to win over people I didn’t like.
 I was in a prestigious job for the prestige, nothing else.
-I was letting the bathroom scale dictate myself worth and I was racking up more credit card debt trying to look perfect.
+I was letting the bathroom scale dictate my self worth, and I was racking up more credit card debt, trying to look perfect.

 I had created a life that didn’t fit me, just to fit in.
-I was maintaining a persona that wasn’t me, so I could feel good about myself.
+I was maintaining a persona that wasn’t me so that I could feel good about myself.
 But it wasn’t working and I couldn’t figure out why.
-I thought the solution was to achieve more, lose more weight, do better, be better.
+I thought the solution was to achieve more, lose more weight, do better, and be better.

 It’s Normal to Want Approval

 The thing is, it’s normal to want approval.
-In fact it’s a biological drive.
+In fact, it’s a biological drive.
 But “fitting in” is not true belonging.
-A lot of women don’t feel safe being themselves, so they settle.
+Many women don’t feel safe being themselves, so they settle.
 They settle by hiding parts of themselves they don’t want other people to know about — their quirks, bad decisions, things other people did to them…

 What’s the Solution?